The Ultimate Guide to Roof Styles for Sheds

 • Perfect for areas with heavy rainfall

-Think of it as half of a gable roof.
-The shed roof design creates a dramatic slant that can make even a humble storage shed look architecturally interesting.
-Unlike gable roofs, this single sloping plane creates a distinct modern look that many find appealing for contemporary properties.
+Think of it as half of a traditional triangular roof.
+The single-slope design creates a dramatic slant that can make even a humble storage shed look architecturally interesting.
+Unlike traditional triangular designs, this single sloping plane creates a distinct modern look that many find appealing for contemporary properties.

 When someone says “barn roof,” they’re usually talking about a gambrel roof.
-This distinctive style isn’t just for housing livestock – it’s perfect for maximizing storage space in your shed.
+This distinctive design isn’t just for housing livestock – it’s perfect for maximizing storage space in your shed.

 The Space-Creating Magic of Gambrel Roofs